-Hanscom's host unit is the 66th Air Base Group, which is part of the Air Force Life Cycle Management Center.
-The men and women of the 66th Air Base Group secure, support and sustain more than 10,000 active duty, Reserve and National Guard military personnel and Department of Defense civilians, contractors who work and live at Hanscom Air Force Base.
-Additionally, they support approximately 130,000 retired military personnel, annuitants and spouses living in the six-state New England area and New York area.
+The Hanscom Air Force Base host unit is the 66th Air Base Group, part of the Air Force Life Cycle Management Center.
+The men and women of the 66th Air Base Group secure, support, and sustain more than 10,000 active duty, Reserve and National Guard military personnel and Department of Defense civilians and contractors at Hanscom Air Force Base.
+Additionally, personnel support approximately 130,000 retired military and annuitants living in the six-state New England and New York area.

-Hanscom by the Numbers
+Hanscom AFB by the Numbers

-Economic Impact
+Economic Impact:

 * Total Economic Impact - $6.03 billion